4/29/2025

 Conference Operator

 Thank you.
-As a reminder to ask a question, please press star 11 on your telephone and limit yourself to one question.
+And as a reminder, to ask a question, please press star 11 on your telephone, and please limit yourself to one question.
 Our next question comes from George Tong with Goldman Sachs.
-He may proceed.
+You may proceed.

 speaker